Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 * `value` - a `Str` value for control's value, absent by default

 It allows for expressing any control that can be send to a server.
-For commonly used controls a predefined classes are provided, see `Cro::LDAP::Control` page for a full list.
+For some commonly used controls predefined classes are provided, see `Cro::LDAP::Control` page for a full list.

 ```perl6